xiaoxianyu-office/mm/Consumable-Skills.md

 ### Drink Flight Potion Skill
 ----------
-* A potion consumption spell that, when used, grants the consumer with the ability to fly for 1 minute, with a bossbar that counts down the duration remaining.
+* A potion consumption spell that, when used, grants the consumer with the ability to fly for 1 minute, with a bossbar that counts down the duration remaining, and particles to show the effect is active.

 ```yaml
 basicflypot: